Illustrator, Scriptwriter, Animation Director, Animation Designer, Head Honcho

 Ever since he successfully sold the only copy of his first original hand-drawn comic-book The Adventures of Hercules and Odysseus* to his mother for a meal at the age of nine, Joshua Chiang has been filled with an unquenchable belief that he will achieve greatness in the realm of visual storytelling.

-Notwithstanding the fact that he was also diagnosed around the same period with a condition known as ‘Delusions of Grandeur’, (on top of an already devastating disability known as red-green deficiency) Joshua persevered in his craft, and in 2003, co-wrote and co-directed the digital feature film S11,which has been screened at various international film festivals such as the 9th Shanghai International Film Festival often to stoic acclaim from the few members of audience who turned up.
+Notwithstanding the fact that he was also diagnosed around the same period with a condition known as ‘Delusions of Grandeur’, (on top of an already devastating disability known as red-green deficiency).
+Joshua persevered in his craft, and in 2003, co-wrote and co-directed the digital feature film S11, which has been screened at various international film festivals such as the 9th Shanghai International Film Festival.

 In 2013, Joshua relocated to Cambodia.
 And a strange thing happened.

 Joshua begun illustrating.
 A lot.
 In fact pretty soon, illustrating, especially children’s books, became his full-time job.
 In that way, he found out that he had come full circle back to the thing he loves most as a kid – drawing.
 And not just any form of drawing, but drawing to tell a story

 “Cerealbox Studios is my story.
 Well not all of it.
 But a darn huge part of it.
 It has to be.
 Because drawing and telling stories is what I love.
 And everything I do at Cerealbox Studios is an expression of that love.
 And if you’ve gotten this far, you’re probably gonna be a part of it.